hereAlexT/dont-remember/report/report.md

 ### How does it achieve Quality Attributes?

+#### Security

+In the "Don't Remember" project, we enhance security through the use of Tokens and JWT.
+Tokens serve as proof of identity and authorization; users carry them in their subsequent requests, and our servers validate these Tokens to confirm identities.
+Furthermore, JWT, with its self-contained nature, contains all necessary information, reducing the need for constant database queries.
+This design enables secure and efficient identity verification, authorization, and cross-domain authentication, all while significantly bolstering the system's security.

 #### Reliability

 Our architectural design is fault-tolerant, for the reason that firstly, we use AWS ECS to host our services, which